BIM October 09, 2025

 magicad landing page

-MagiCAD is an MEP-specific add-in for AutoCAD and Revit offering several different modeling functions, including MEP clash detection.
-It also allows the exporting of clash reports in the popular BCF file format, making them compatible with many issue-tracking platforms.
+MagiCAD is an MEP-specific add-in for AutoCAD and Revit which offers several different modeling functions, including MEP clash detection.
+It also allows the exporting of clash reports in the popular BCF (BIM Collaboration Format) file format, making them compatible with many issue-tracking platforms.
 MagiCAD has a significant library of equipment models with detailed specifications and high accuracy.
-It can help avoid simple errors, automate repetitive tasks, and improve overall design efficiency.
+It helps avoid simple errors, automate repetitive tasks, and improve overall design efficiency.

 Customer rankings: